 What to do in Rome – Planning a smooth arrival

 Wherever you are coming from and how long your flight is, once you land you will be tired and will likely want to get to your hotel as soon as possible to rest, take a shower and drink or eat.
 In order to do that, make sure you arrange a taxi ride prior to your arrival to avoid the queue in front of the exit where is the public taxi service.

 We arranged our ride with Blacklane taxi company and I can recommend their services as they are very professional, on time, have affordable prices and regardless of your flight delay time, the driver will be waiting at the airport holding a sign with your name on it (or with whatever you ask).
-Their service is easy to book online and you will receive an email at every step, booking, name of the driver and even when the driver arrives to the airport.
+Their service is easy to book online and you will receive an email at every step, booking, the name of the driver and even when the driver arrives at the airport.

 What to do in Rome – Practical tips

 The first thing to do if you are traveling on a shoestring is to rely on the public transport and get some bus/metro tickets, cheap and can be used also for the trains inside the city.
 Try to avoid rush hours and school closing times if you don’t want to go crazy.
 Following these small precautions, you are going to find it efficient.

 Keep in mind that depending on your nationality you might need to register at the nearest police station within the first 8 days of your arrival in Italy.
 Usually, hotels will do this for you, so you need to do it by yourself only if you are renting a flat or staying at friends/relatives.
 Normally you will be told about this when you apply and receive your visa.

 While in tourist areas you will find people speaking some English, if you go a bit far from the most popular spots English is seldom spoken so you better either learn some Italian basic phrases or carry with you a small dictionary (we will be posting some Italian tips soon so stay tuned!).